astronomer/airflow-guides/guides/kubepod-operator.md

         region='<your region>'
     )

-    # task 2 check for nodegroup status, if it is up and running
+    # task 2 check for node group status, if it is up and running
     check_nodegroup_status=EKSNodegroupStateSensor(
         task_id='check_nodegroup_status',
         cluster_name='<your cluster name>',